hporro/IncrementalDelaunay/README.md

 ## Acknowledgments

 * Thanks to https://www.gitignore.io/ for the generated .gitignore.
-* Thanks to [JoeyDeVries](https://learnopengl.com/Getting-started/Hello-Triangle) for the OpenGL tutorial.
+* Thanks to [JoeyDeVries](https://learnopengl.com/Getting-started/Hello-Triangle) for the OpenGL tutorial, and the Shader class.